soheibthriber/langchain/lessons/01_hello_chain/README.md

 **What you'll learn:**
 - Core LangChain components: PromptTemplate, ChatModel, OutputParser
 - How to trace and visualize LangChain flows with GraphJSON v1.1
-- Difference between mock and real API usage
+- Real API usage with Groq (default) or OpenAI
 - Reading visual flow diagrams in the course viewer

 ## Visual Flow Diagram